Aaron-Junker/aaron-junker.github.io/_includes/ownOpinion.md

 First of all, I want to say: That's my personal point of view.
-If you don't agree or you think I'm writing nonsense please let me know (in a polite way) in the comments or on [Twitter](https://twitter.com/@theredcuber).
-I'm always ready to lead a discussion.
+If you don't agree or you think I'm writing nonsense please let me know (in a polite way) on any of my socials (linked in the footer).
+I'm always ready to have a constructive discussion.